- Sustainability overview

 - We keep our employees engaged through newsletters, information circulars, town hall meetings, an open-door policy, and multiple means of staying connected through an intranet and instant messaging system.

-- We take pride in the diveristy of our staff across colour, gender, age and other.
+- We take pride in the diversity of our staff across colour, gender and age.

-- Our shore-based staff comprise executives of around 30 nationalities.
+- Our shore-based staff comprise executives of 28 nationalities.

-- 25% of our shore-based staff have worked for Pacific Basin for over 10 years testament to job fulfillment at Pacific Basin over a period of significant growth.
+- About one third of our shore-based staff have worked for Pacific Basin for over 10 years, testament to job fulfilment.

 - We are good humoured, caring and fair, and treat everybody with dignity and respect, encouraging diversity of opinions and cultures.